pip-services/pip-services-docs/content/en/golang/redis/lock/redis_lock.md

 ### Constructors

 #### NewRedisLock
-Method are creates a new instance of this lock.
+Creates a new instance of this lock.

 > NewRedisLock() [*RedisLock]()